config.local.yaml (git-ignored)

 }

-To swap providers, change the provider and model arguments.
+To pin a specific provider, pass its hostname and a model for that provider.
 The calling code does not need any other change:

 ctx,